jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 * There are two constraints
 * SNOB is the SNOBFit object
 * The two input parameters have again been unpacked from SNOB.next as x1 and x2
-* Each constraint is evaluated and stored as a separate column in the 2D-array *F*
+* Each constraint is evaluated and stored as a separate column of the 2D-array *F*

 ### Naming Your Function Files

-**The file name of your objective or constraint function must be given the same name as the function**.
+**Your objective and constraint functions should be given the same name**.
 For example, both functions above should be saved as **hsf18.m**.

 You must save *objective* functions in the **+objfcn** folder and *constraint* functions in the **+confcn** folder.
 In this way, the function and file names for a pair of objective and constraint functions may be the same without causing any conflicts.